wilsonmar/wilsonmar.github.io/_posts/2018-07-13-serverless.md

 * <a target="_blank" href="https://app.pluralsight.com/library/courses/microsoft-azure-serverless-computing-configuring">Configuring Serverless Computing in Microsoft Azure</a>

+Instead of giving you an emulator for local development, Azure give you the runtime.
+The whole box.
+The <a target="_blank" href="https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local">Azure Functions Core Tools</a> is the same runtime that Azure uses in the cloud.
+Because you get the whole runtime, you can build any kind of function locally.
+Blob and Azure Message Queue Triggers as well.
+Not just HTTP triggers.

+Open an Azure Functions project in VS Code, and you are prompted to setup an extension to run and debug functions, put a breakpoint in the gutter and hit the green button in the debug panel.

 Google:

 * <a target="_blank" href="https://app.pluralsight.com/library/courses/google-dataflow-architecting-serverless-big-data-solutions">Architecting Serverless Big Data Solutions Using Google Dataflow</a>